docknetwork/planning/rfc/0005-claim-deduction.md

   - Useful to be human readable
   - Useful to be embedable in a credential as "proof"
 - Choice of rule expression DSL
-- Language
-  - Should be usable from other languages if possible
   - Use of claim graph representaion for rules
 	- Allows both types of "premise" to be represented in the same claim graph.
 	- Allows Issuers to include "rules" within the credential.
 	- Downsides?
 - How can derivations refer to [blank nodes](https://en.wikipedia.org/wiki/Blank_node)?
   - Without a way to uniquely specify blank nodes, a verifier would sometimes need to determine a shuffling of blank nodes that allows the derivation to be valid.
 That "find a shuffling" problem is computationaly difficult (https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem).
 - For storage and computaional efficiency, multiple theorems may be proved by a single "batch" derivation.
+- Language
+  - Should be usable from other languages if possible.
+Rust is a likely candidate.

 ## Other Considerations